Neelshah1810/Hashtechy_AI_Assessment/Task1/README.md

 uvicorn app.main:app --reload --port 8000
 ```

-The API will be live at `http://localhost:8000`.
+The API will be live at `htpyttp://localhost:8000`.
 Interactive docs are at `http://localhost:8000/docs`.

-> **First run note:** The first request will take a few extra seconds because the embedding model (~80MB) downloads automatically.
-After that it's cached locally.

 ---